anebz/cloud/Accreditations/aws_developer_associate.md

 With a cross-stack reference, you can export resources from one AWS CF stack to another.
 With a cross-stack reference, owners of the web app stacks don't need to create or maintain networking rules or assets.
 For this, use the Exports output field to flag the value of VPC from the network stack.

+> Lambda & CF

+To declare a Lambda function in CF, either upload the code as a zip to S3 and refer the object in AWS::Lambda::Function, or if the code is small and has no third-party dependencies, write the code inline in CF in the AWS::Lambda::Function block.

+Lambda & X-Ray, no need to install daemon in Lambda.
+Only the IAM role assigned to Lambda should have access to X-Ray.

 CLI commands:

 * cloudformation package: package the local artifacts that the CF template references.
 Uploads the local artifacts, like source code to Lambda